aniass/Fraud-Detection/README.md

 # Fraud Detection

 ## General info

 The project concerns the anomaly detection in credit cards transactions using machine learning models and Autoencoders.
 The main aim of this project is predict whether a given transaction was a fraud or not.
 The analysis includes data analysis, data preparation and creation model by using Isolation Forest, Local Outlier Factor, Support Vector Machine (OneClassSVM) algorithms and autoencoder model.

 ### Dataset

 The dataset contains transactions made by credit cards in two days in 2013 by European cardholders and contains frauds as well.
 It comes from Kaggle and can be find [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

+## Motivation
+The aim of this project is predict whether a given transaction was a fraud.
+The frauds in the credit cards industry are stealing or using stolen cards, or take more an aggressive form such as account takeover, counterfeiting and much more.
+The magnitude of credit card frauds is growing larger each day due to ever-increasing online transactions.
+Anomaly detection is an unsupervised data processing technique to detect anomalies from the dataset.
+Anomalies are data points that stand out amongst other data points in the dataset and do not fit the normal behavior in the data.
+These data points or observations deviate from the dataset’s normal behavioral patterns.
+The anomaly detection is very useful to detect fraud transactions just like in our case.

 ## Project contains:
 - fraud detection using machine learning models - **Fraud_detection.ipynb**